acrois/scripts/README.md

                                 if there is no branch, it is "detached".
-        --variant           - adds a variant tag e.g --revision          - adds a revision incrementer after the variant e.g 2023.19.03-dev.10 --apply             - disable dry run and do it for real --push              - push after applying
+        --variant           - adds a variant tag e.g --revision          - adds a revision incrementer after the variant e.g 2023.19.03-dev.10 --prefix            - adds a prefix in front of the version e.g node/2023.19.03-dev.10 --apply             - disable dry run and do it for real --push              - push after applying
         --show              - show version tag (values: calendar, variant, revision)